 Due to the high concentration of employees beyond the 10-mile/20-minute trade area, Fishkind has determined that not all housing requirements and alternatives can be met within the 10-mile/20-minute boundary.
 Further, RCID employees are willing to purchase homes beyond the 10-mile/20-minute commute threshold due to the unique employment opportunities offered by businesses within the RCID.
 Thus, Fishkind has concluded that it is reasonable and appropriate to evaluate the affordable housing opportunities available to future RCID employment based on an HTZ that is larger than the 10-mile/20-minute drive time trade area.
-Furthermore, it is important to note that the current average commute time for the Orlando MSA is almost 27 minutes according to the United States Census Bureau.
+Furthermore, it is is almost 27 minutes according to the United States Census Bureau.